ezra-buckingham/ezra-buckingham.github.io/content/blog/deploying-containers-with-docker-compose.md

 {{< figure width="450" height="auto" align=center src="../../blog-images/start-sliver-docker-compose.png" >}}

-We can confirm that the container is up by running `docker conatiner ls`.
+We can confirm that the container is up by running `docker container ls`.

 {{< figure align=center src="../../blog-images/show-running-sliver.png" >}}